Modern history of Syria: Syrian Republic (1946–1963)

-Ba'athist Republic of Syria 1963-today
+Ba'athist Syrian Arab Republic (1963–2024)

 First Ba'ath government

 The Ba'ath takeover in Syria followed a Ba'ath coup in Iraq, the previous month.
 The new Syrian Government explored the possibility of federation with Egypt and with Ba'ath-controlled Iraq.
 An agreement was concluded in Cairo on 17 April 1963, for a referendum on unity to be held in September 1963.
 However, serious disagreements among the parties soon developed, and the tripartite federation failed to materialize.
 Thereafter, the Ba'ath governments in Syria and Iraq began to work for bilateral unity.
 These plans foundered in November 1963, when the Ba'ath government in Iraq was overthrown.

 In May 1964, President Amin al-Hafiz of the NCRC promulgated a provisional constitution providing for a National Council of the Revolution (NCR), an appointed legislature composed of representatives of mass organisations—labour, peasant, and professional unions—a presidential council, in which executive power was vested, and a cabinet.

 Second Ba'ath government

-On 23 February 1966, a group of army officers carried out a successful, intra-party coup, imprisoned President Hafiz, dissolved the cabinet and the NCR, abrogated the provisional constitution, and designated a regionalist, civilian Ba'ath government on 1 March.
+On 23 February 1966, a group of army officers carried out a successful, intra-party coup, imprisoned President Hafiz, dissolved the cabinet and the NCRC, abrogated the provisional constitution, and designated a regionalist, civilian Ba'ath government on 1 March.
 The coup leaders described it as a "rectification" of Ba'ath Party principles.
 In June 1967 Israel captured and occupied the Golan Heights.
 The Six Day War had significantly weakened the radical socialist government established by the 1966 coup.

 On 18 September 1970, during the events of Black September in Jordan, Syria tried to intervene on behalf of the Palestinian guerrillas.
 Hafez al-Assad sent in armored forces equivalent to a brigade, with tanks, some of them allegedly hastily rebranded from the regular Syrian army for the purpose.
 Other Syrian units were the 5th Infantry Division and Commandos.
 On 21 September, the Syrian 5th Division broke through the defenses of the Jordanian 40th Armoured Brigade, and pushed it back off the ar-Ramtha crossroads.
 On 22 September, the Royal Jordanian Air Force began attacking Syrian forces, which were badly battered as a result.
-The constant airstrikes broke the Syrian force, and on the late afternoon of 22 September the 5th Division began to retreat.
+The constant airstrikes broke the Syrian force, and on the late afternoon of 22 September, the 5th Division began to retreat.
 The swift Syrian withdrawal was a severe blow to Palestinian guerillas.
 Jordanian armored forces steadily pounded their headquarters in Amman, and threatened to break them in other regions of the Kingdom as well.
 Eventually, the Palestinian factions agreed to a cease-fire.
 King Hussein and Yasser Arafat attended the meeting of the Arab League in Cairo, where the hostilities briefly ended.
 The Jordanian-Palestinian Civil War shortly resumed, but without Syrian intervention.

 By 1970 a conflict had developed between an extremist military wing and a more moderate civilian wing of the Ba'ath Party.
 The 1970 retreat of Syrian forces sent to aid the PLO during the "Black September" hostilities with Jordan reflected this political disagreement within the ruling Ba'ath leadership.